singhularity/udacity_arcade_game/README.md

 ===============================
 How to play?

+-- Start by opening the index.html page in a browser.
 -- Use arrow keys to move left/right up/down.
 -- Your goal is to get to the key.
 -- You can get bonus points by collecting the blue gems.